Marine, Offshore and

 Flow Cell

-The Flow Cell is designed to simulate the fully developed turbulent boundary layer developing over the hull of high-speed ships.
+The Flow Cell simulates the fully developed turbulent boundary layer developing over the hull of high-speed ships.

-Constructed in 2005 as part of the AMBIO project, the Flow Cell investigates the use of nanotechnology in biofouling resistant coatings.
+Constructed in 2005 as part of the AMBIO project, it investigates the use of nanotechnology in biofouling resistant coatings.
 A recent upgrade to the measuring section allows for usage of a range of test plates.

 Instrumentation and equipment upgrades have kept the facility at the leading edge of research activity.